ndjamenamarmon/chaicms/README.md

 # ChaiCMS

-An React CMS for the JAMstack.
+A React CMS for the JAMstack.